 Furthermore, this film truly does feel like a ghost story.
 The movie begins with a hearse carrying Marley’s deceased body through the streets of London, while Fred narrates that “Marley was dead.”
 The hearse reappears in ghost form to haunt Scrooge on his walk home (which is about as close as we’re going to get to a hearse going up Scrooge’s indoor staircase in a live-action format).
 Marley’s face consumes the biblical tile art in Scrooge’s fireplace (1:91).
 And the Ghost of Christmas Yet to Come is the same kind of terrifying as it is in the book: dark, silent, and ominous.

-It needs to be said though: while this film includes a great deal of material from the book, it throws a lot of extra material in—and I’m not sure why.
+It needs to be said though: while this film includes a ton of material from the book, it throws a lot of extra material in—and I’m not sure why.
 This happens on both the dialogue and the scene fronts, giving conversations a strange chopped-up-and-put-back-together feel.
 Some lines feel like they’re from 1843, some feel like they’re from 1984.

 The second area in which this film takes strange liberties is in its extra scenes.
 There’s is a lot in this movie that isn’t in the book, such as: